 How to grow Nandina, common name Heavenly Bamboo

 I am always surprised that Nandina is not more widely grown as it is a lovely, well-behaved shrub.
-It has a lovely light form, delicate pointed leaves on branches with an arching habit.
+Delicate pointed leaves on arching branches create a lovely, light form.
 It looks a little like a bamboo in that the stems are bamboo like in appearance.
-It is becoming more popular.
+Nandina is becoming more popular.
 About a decade ago, there were only a handful of varieties offered for sale, now there are over 40.
+The development of so many varieties means that you can pick a variety of Nandina Domestica ranging in size from 2m to compact shrubs of around .5m

 One of the best things about growing Heavenly Bamboo is it's all year round colour and interest.
 When the leaves open they take a red tint, which deepens to a ruby read in the autumn.
 Nandina like it hot and in a good summer with some heat they will produce white flowers as in the image top left.
 If the growing conditions are good, there can be a profusion of white flowers followed by bright red berries as in the centre image.
-The colourful nature of the shrub is shown in the image far right.
+The image far right shows the shrub's colorful nature.
 Nandina has a lot going for it and is not a difficult shrub to grow, despite its delicate appearance.

 Where and How to Plant Nandina Heavenly Bamboo

 Nandina originates from the mountain valleys of Japan, China and India and it is fully hardy to H5.
-Although fully hardy, Nandina grows best in a sheltered spot away from chilly winds and on well-drained soil.
+Although fully hardy, Nandina grows best in a sheltered spot away from chilly winds in well-drained soil and in full sun.
 Nandina is happy on most soils, which are neither too wet nor too dry, and prefers soil on the acid side.
+Once established, it is fairly drought resistant and flowers best in hot summers.

-Nandina are attractive shrubs and I would recommend planting in an area with some space around it to enable the shrub to stand out.
-I have one growing alongside a couple of other shrubs and I rather regret it as the Nandina gets overshadowed.
-If I was planting again, or planting another, I would give it more space to be admired.
+Nandina are attractive shrubs and I recommend planting in an area with some space around it to enable the shrub to stand out.
+I planted one growing alongside a couple of other shrubs.
+I later regretted this as Nandina domestica was overshadowed.
+Planting again, or planting another, I would give it more space to be admired.

 It is a low maintenance shrub which does not require feeding or pruning.
-If it does become overgrown, it should be pruned in April or May, or after flowering.
+If it becomes overgrown, prune it in April or May, or after flowering.

 Be aware the berries are toxic to cats, although safe and loved by birds.